-Apple trees are a great addition to any landscape and, if healthy, will provide an abundance of fresh fruit.
+Apple trees are a great addition to any landscape, and if healthy, will provide an abundance of fresh fruit.
 However, from time to time, apple tree problems do occur and require attention in order to keep trees as healthy as possible.
 Don’t let your tree trick you.
 Even if it appears to be vibrant, you may occasionally wind up with an apple tree without fruit.
-Apple tree fruiting issues can be disconcerting to the home gardener, so learning how to get fruit on apple trees is helpful.
+Apple tree fruiting issues can be disconcerting to home gardeners, so learning how to get fruit on apple trees is helpful.

 How to Get Fruit on Apple Trees

 It goes without saying that most apple tree fruiting problems can be avoided by growing healthy trees.
 Obviously, a healthy apple tree will produce more fruit than a sick tree.
 Providing optimal conditions for your tree and sticking to a regular maintenance schedule will help your tree produce the most fruit possible.